prototypefund/reproducible-website/how-to-chair-a-meeting.md

 2. Three days before the meeting, post a call for agenda items (to be added to the pad).

-    Use the previous such email as a template.
+    Use the previous email as a template.

 3. One day before the meeting, post a date reminder.

-    Use the previous such email as a template.
+    Use the previous email as a template.

 4. On meeting day, one hour before the meeting: